 Sex, especially with slaves, means little to any of the free Romans.
 It’s a commodity, just live the lives of the gladiators.

 There are only five characters having sex on the show for love.
 And one of them is having sex with someone they love who doesn’t love them but has no choice in the matter.
+In other words, rape.
 The others, well, I doubt it’s going to end well.

-What is truly sexy on this show is the longing.
+What’s truly sexy on this show is the longing.
+The longing to matter.
 The longing for freedom.
-The longing for a lost love.
-The longing to *matter.*
+The longing for love without conditions.